blinkenjim/m404/doc/design-notes.md

 ![M404 Monitor in use](photos/1-in-use.jpg)

-The monitor is built around a Futaba M404SD01 Vacuum Fluorescent Display (VPN) module.
+The monitor is built around a Futaba M404SD01 Vacuum Fluorescent Display (VFD) module.
 This module has a display of 40 characters by 4 lines.
 In addition to the VFD module, the monitor consists of:

 1. A 3D printed case.